chucumber/mctoolkit/_posts/0001-01-01-hey-hey-look-at-me.markdown

 title: "Hey, Hey, Look at Me!: Lex Brown on Clowns, Citizenship, and the Power of Play"
 author: "Lex Brown"
-author-bio: "Lex Brown is an artist working in visual and performed verse. <br><br>She has performed and exhibited work at the Kennedy Center in Washington, DC; the New Museum, the Kitchen, the High Line, the International Center of Photography, and Recess in New York; the MIT List Center, REDCAT Theater and the Hammer Museum in Los Angeles; the Baltimore Museum of Art; and at the Munch Museum in Oslo. <br><br>She was a 2021 recipient of the USA Fellowship and is a 2025 Rome Prize Winner.
-Her first short opera, Tati (composed by Kyle Brenn), premiered in the Washington National Opera’s 2024–25 season at the Kennedy Center. <br><br>Brown holds degrees from Yale University (MFA) and Princeton University (BA).
-She is the author of My Wet Hot Drone Summer, a sci-fi erotic novella that takes on surveillance and social justice. <br><br>Consciousness, a survey of Brown’s work spanning the past eight years, was published by GenderFail.
-Containing documentation from 46 different videos and performances, as well as 33 original song lyrics performed in artist-run spaces, museums, music venues, and galleries, it has been acquired by the collections of the Met, MoMA, Whitney, and SFMOMA, among other notable collections. <br><br>Brown has taught in the Visual Arts programme at Princeton University and in Art, Film, & Visual Studies and Theater, Dance, & Media at Harvard University.
-"
 ---

 <div class="foreword" markdown="1" tabindex="-1">